lefeverd/dbbackup/README.md

 >**WARNING** Use it at your own risk.
 Please test thoroughly and frequently the dumps to be sure you can restore the data when time comes.

+It supports the following database engines:

+- PostgreSQL
+- MySQL

 <!-- TOC -->